comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 1. Initialise (create) a new Github repository.
 You will need to do this just once.
 2. Clone a repository.
 Each member will need to do this only once for each machine they use.
 3. Pull items from a repository.
 Do this each time you go to work on the code.
 4. Commit to a local repository.
 Do this when you have made changes and you are happy with them.
+Your team will NOT be able to see your changes.
 5. Push to a central repository.
-Do this when you want to share your changes with your team.
+Do this when you want to sync your changes with your central repository and share with your team.
 6. Create a branch, and pull, commit, and push from/to a branch.
 7. Merge branches.